 Five minutes later Bonne raced down the right wing and delivered a low, hard cross to the far post, where Doughty poked the ball past Bentley at the second attempt for the winner and his first senior goal.
 New year, new heroes?
 The old ones will still be needed too.

 City had taken all three points in the 98thminute at Ashton Gate and when referee Keith Stroud extended the five advertised for injury time to allow for an injury to Deji Oshilaja, Charlton fans feared a similar fate again.

 For the first time in four matches, however, there would no such stoppage-time drama.
 Instead there was just huge relief and the joyful celebration of a memorable afternoon.
 It had been a long time coming, and not just because of Stroud’s reluctance to end the game.

 Alternatively, you can subscribe.
 Payment is annual and covers eight issues.
-Subscriptions ordered now will start with the next issue, VOTV157, due out on February 1st.
+Subscriptions ordered now will start with the next issue, VOTV158, published on March 7th.

 To order issues published between April 2013 and February 2020, please see the back issues page.
 VOTV124 and VOTV127 are sold out.